13 Simple Ways to Integrate Technology into any Lesson Planby russlaw | May 12, 2015 | General

 Principals and school boards everywhere are requiring teachers to integrate technology into the classroom.
 Sometimes, the change is as simple as adding a computer class to the curriculum, other times it requires teachers to literally flip their entire lesson plan into a hi-tech beast!

 Although these flipped classrooms give students an edge, they may also give their teachers a headache!
-Don’t worry, I’m here to show you that whether you teach 2nd grade math or high school biology there is a simple way to ‘techify’ your existing lesson plans.
+Don’t worry, I’m here to show you that whether you teach 2nd grade maths or high school biology there is a simple way to ‘techify’ your existing lesson plans.

 Sit back and check out these 13 ways to integrate technology into any lesson!